Robert Kraft, President

 Kraft was elected to the National Academy of Recording Arts and Sciences’ Board of Governors, Los Angeles Chapter and is a member of the Music Branch of the Academy of Motion Picture Arts and Sciences.
 Kraft was honored with the City of Hope Spirit of Life Award in 2002, and with the T.J.
 Martell Foundation’s Spirit of Excellence in the Arts Award in 2010.

 Kraft was elected to the Board of Directors of the Harvard Alumni Association in 2008, and is Co-Chair of the Advisory Committee of the Harvard Office for The Arts.
 He has lectured on film music at Harvard University, Stanford Graduate School of Business, Brown University, New York University, UCLA, USC, UCSB, and Syracuse University.
 In 2005, he spoke on “Music and Images” at MIDEM, the international music conference, and in 2009, 2010, and 2013 conducted film-music seminars at the Havana Film Festival in Havana, Cuba.
 In 2012, he was appointed the Visiting Professor of Music and Media at Berklee College of Music’s International Campus in Valencia, Spain.
-In 2013, Kraft was brought in to Warner Bros.
+In 2013, Kraft was hired by Warner Bros.
 Records as the Soundtrack Consultant for the label and currently consults for Primary Wave Entertainment.

 Robert Kraft graduated cum laude from Harvard University in 1976.
 He lives in Los Angeles with his wife, Beth, and has two sons, Noah and Lucas.